Martin Edwards (author): Biography

 Martin Edwards was born in Knutsford and educated in Cheshire (at Sir John Deane's Grammar School, where one of his teachers was Robert Westall, who later became a successful children's author) and at Balliol College, where he took a first-class honours degree in jurisprudence in 1977.
 He qualified as a solicitor in 1980 and joined the firm of Mace & Jones, where he became a partner in 1984, and head of employment law in 1990, becoming chair of the employment law practice in 2011, when the firm merged with Weightmans LLP.
 After spending three years with Weightmans as a partner, he is now a consultant.
-In 1988, he married Helena Shanks and they have two children, Jonathan and Catherine.
+In 1988, he married Helena Shanks and they have two children.
 He is well-known for his expertise on crime fiction and in other fields.
 He has taken part in Criminal Mastermind at two Bouchercon conventions, in 1990 and 1995, and at two CrimeFest conventions, in 2009 and 2010, winning on three occasions and finishing as runner-up once.
 In 2022, he captained the Balliol College team which became series champions in Christmas University Challenge 2022, the final series hosted by Jeremy Paxman.

 Crime fiction

 “Martin Edwards has earned distinction in every area of the crime-fiction field", said Ellery Queen's Mystery Magazine in July 2016.
 Four years later, the Crime Writers’ Association named him as the recipient of the Diamond Dagger in recognition of the sustained excellence of his work coupled with his significant contribution to crime writing published in the English language, and Ian Rankin said ‘His novels feature an acute sense of place as well as deep psychological insights.’

-His latest novel is Sepulchre Street.
-Like Gallows Court, Mortmain Hall and Blackstone Fell, the story features Rachel Savernake and is set in the early 1930s.
-Lee Child described Gallows Court as ‘Superb... the book Edwards was born to write’, and in 2019 the novel was longlisted for the CWA Historical Dagger and shortlisted for the eDunnit award for best hardback and ebook novel of the year.
+In his Rachel Savernake series, the stories feature Rachel Savernake and are set in the early 1930s.
+Lee Child described Gallows Court from this series as ‘Superb... the book Edwards was born to write’, and in 2019 the novel was longlisted for the CWA Historical Dagger and shortlisted for the eDunnit award for best hardback and ebook crime novel of the year.
 In December 2023, Martin Edwards was voted Best Newcomer for the Japanese translation of Gallows Court by a panel of 51 experts for Hayakawa Mystery Magazine.
-Blackstone Fell was longlisted for the CWA Historical Dagger in 2023.
+Blackstone Fell was longlisted for the CWA Historical Dagger in 2023, while Sepulchre Street and Hemlock Bay were both shortlisted for the eDunnit award for best crime novel in 2024 and 2025 respectively.